passmarked/passmarked/README.md

 ![NPM](https://img.shields.io/npm/dt/passmarked.svg) [![Build Status](https://travis-ci.org/passmarked/passmarked.svg)](https://travis-ci.org/passmarked/passmarked)

-CLI based tool for the [Passmarked](https://passmarked.com) API that can be used for easy integrations and general horse play.
-Intended to by usable as a simple tool for your development workflow but also usable on services like Jenkins and other CI environments.
+CLI/Module/Framework the [Passmarked](https://passmarked.com) API that can be used for easy integrations and general horse play.
+Intended to be usable as a simple tool for your development workflow but also usable on services like Jenkins with a API to integrate into your own code.
+Providing a framework the package also allows any system to run any of the open source [Passmarked](https://passmarked.com) rules directly from your system.

 ## Install